saleyn/payments-engine/README.md

 A daemon management script `payments` is provided for managing startup/daemonization/attaching to the daemon process.

+The specification of the payments engine is [defined here](specification.md).

 ## Author

 - Serge Aleynikov <saleyn(at)gmail.com>